lh6210/Github_page/pages/others/blog_backend.md

 1) relearn Python and learn microframework Flask;
 2) learn to write blogs in Markdown language;
 3) mix Jinja2, Python, CSS (Bootstrap), and Javascript in HTML templates;
-4) search for desirable libraries for specific functions (eg. code highlight, Markdown to HTML conversion, Latex to HTML conversion, etc);
+4) search for desirable extensions for specific functions (eg. code highlight, Markdown to HTML conversion, Latex to HTML conversion, etc);
 5) get to know MathJax for Latex rendering in web pages;
 6) lots of space to improve in the future (webpage design, integrate database for searching, comment section, etc)

-Along the way of building this blog, I have met with several chanlleging but interesting technical issues.
+Along the way of building this blog, I have met with several challenging but interesting technical issues.
 I will try to describe them below.

 ###### Issue 1: Latex-to-HTML rendering
 One of the main technical issues that I have encountered was how to render Latex syntax in markdown files under my Flask backend.